East Asian Languages and Cultures

 Japanese

 This is the first semester of an academic-year course in pre-advanced Japanese.
 The course emphasizes the acquisition of all four language skills (listening, speaking, reading, and writing) through meaningful communication.
 Various projects will be assigned throughout the semester in addition to the course readings, conversation exercises and class discussion.
 After completing this course, students are able to communicate in Japanese in a linguistically and culturally appropriate manner, to read semi-authentic materials more extensively on topics about Japanese culture, and gather information about the topics of their interest by using a variety of resources.
-Undergraduates enroll in the 400-level section; 500-level section is for graduate students only.
-Prerequisite: L05 214 (grade of B- or better) or placement by examination.
-Credit 4 units for undergraduates, 3 units for graduate students.
+Students are required to take the placement exam unless they are advancing from the previous level.

 This is the second semester of an academic-year course in pre-advanced Japanese.
 The course emphasizes the acquisition of all four language skills (listening, speaking, reading, and writing) through meaningful communication.
 Various projects will be assigned throughout the semester in addition to the course readings, conversation exercises and class discussion.
 After completing this course, students are able to communicate in Japanese in a linguistically and culturally appropriate manner, to read semi-authentic materials more extensively on topics about Japanese culture, and gather information about the topics of their interest by using a variety of resources.
-Undergraduates enroll in the 400-level section; 500-level section is for graduate students only.
-Prerequisite: L05 412 (grade of B- or better) or placement by examination.
-Credit 4 units for undergraduates, 3 units for graduate students.
+Students are required to take the placement exam unless they are advancing from the previous level.

 The aim of this course is to enable advanced students of Japanese literature to improve their translation skills.
 Instruction, which rotates among the members of the Japanese literature faculty, entails the translation of a series of selected texts, including fiction, poetry, and essay.
 Students present their weekly translations for classroom discussion and critique.
 While focus is on the technical and stylistic problems presented by each text, students explore larger theoretical and methodological issues raised in the secondary literature.
 The major course requirement is the completion of a substantial translation project of publishable quality--presumably in the area of the student's specialization.
 This course is intended for graduate students in Japanese literature, but other students with sufficient preparation and interest may be admitted with permission of the instructor.
 Prerequisite: graduate level or permission of instructor.